KDE/clazy/docs/checks/README-old-style-connect.md

 #### Fixits

-You can convert the most simple cases with `export CLAZY_FIXIT=fix-old-style-connect`.
+This check supports a fixit to rewrite your code to the new connect syntax.
+See the README.md on how to enable it.
-Be careful, as PMF is not a 100% drop-in replacement.
+Be careful, as PMF is not a 100% drop-in replacement and the fixit might introduce bugs.

 #### Pitfalls